 Now if the first $n-1$ degree derivatives are all $0$, then we are left with:

-Observe these are the same relations as in equation (\ref{secondorder}) only off by a constant factor.
-Therefore, $2/\binom{2n}{n}\mathbf{p}^{2n}$ will extend $\mathbf{p}^n$ as a proper second order motion if $\mathbf{p}^n$ is moved to the first order.
-Since $(G,\mathbf{p})$ is second order rigid, no such nontrivial infinitesimal flex can exist on order $n$.
+Observe that these are the same relations as in equation (\ref{secondorder}) only off by a constant factor.
+Therefore, $2/\binom{2n}{n}\mathbf{p}^{2n}$ will extend $\mathbf{p}^n$ as a proper second-order motion if $\mathbf{p}^n$ is used as an infinitesimal motion.
+Since $(G,\mathbf{p})$ is second-order rigid, no such nontrivial infinitesimal flex can exist on order $n$.
 As a result, $\mathbf{p}(t)$ must be a trivial motion. \end{proof}

-Figure \ref{prestressexample} to Figure \ref{prestress777555} are some examples of packings that have a one dimensional nontrivial infinitesimal motion $\mathbf{p}'$, and the stress blocking $\mathbf{p}'$ is labeled on the edges.
+Figure \ref{prestressexample} to Figure \ref{prestress777555} are some examples of packings that have a one-dimensional nontrivial infinitesimal motion $\mathbf{p}'$, and the stress blocking $\mathbf{p}'$ is labeled on the edges.
 Figure \ref{prestressexample} is a case of a small packing that shows the idea behind prestress stability.
-Disk 5 is moving away from disk 7 in the only nontrivial first order motion, but disk 4 and disk 6 are \textquotedblleft pulling" it back as soon as disk 5 moves infinitesimally.
-Disk 5 cannot resist the force from disk 4 and 6 because it cannot increase its radii.
-Figure \ref{prestress75} and \ref{prestress777555} are far more complex.
+Disk 5 is moving away from disk 7 in the only non-trivial infinitesimal motion, but disk 4 and disk 6 are \textquotedblleft pulling" it back as soon as disk 5 moves infinitesimally.
+Disk 5 cannot resist the force from disks 4 and 6 because it cannot increase its radii.
+Figures \ref{prestress75} and \ref{prestress777555} are much more complex.

-One observation is that switching $V^+$ and $V^-$ does not preserve the prestress stability.
+An observation is that the switch of $V^+$ and $V^-$ does not preserve the prestress stability.
 In Figure \ref{prestressexample}, if disk 5 can increase its radius, then pulling disk 5 away from disk 7 while increasing its radius is a valid motion.
-Suppose we switch the elements in $V^+$ and $V^-$, then the first order motion would be $-\mathbf{p}'$ with stress $-\omega$.
-This causes the first term of equation (\ref{substituted3product}) to be positive.
+Suppose that we switch the elements in $V^+$ and $V^-$, then the infinitesimal motion would be $-\mathbf{p}'$ with stress $-\omega$.
+This causes the first term of Equation \ref{substituted3product} to be positive.
 Therefore, the stress would no longer block the infinitesimal motion.